Head-to-Head · Updated May 2026

 Japan

-Japan is one of the world's most complete travel destinations — a country where the depth of experience available rivals anywhere on earth.
+Japan is one of the world's most complete travel destinations, a country where the depth of experience available rivals anywhere on earth.
 Tokyo is simultaneously the world's greatest megacity and its most orderly; Kyoto preserves 1,600 Buddhist temples and Shinto shrines in a living city of extraordinary beauty; Hiroshima carries the weight of history with extraordinary dignity; Hokkaido offers wilderness and some of the world's finest powder skiing.
-Japan rewards patience and return visits — the more you understand of its culture (the concept of omotenashi hospitality, the aesthetic of wabi-sabi, the precision of its craft traditions), the richer the experience becomes.
-And then there is the food: Japan has more Michelin-starred restaurants than any country on earth, yet its convenience store sandwiches are genuinely better than sandwiches from most Western cafés.
+Japan rewards patience and return visits.
+The more you understand of its culture (the concept of omotenashi hospitality, the aesthetic of wabi-sabi, the precision of its craft traditions), the richer the experience becomes.
+And the food: Japan has more Michelin-starred restaurants than any country on earth, yet its convenience store sandwiches are genuinely better than sandwiches from most Western cafés.

 🇰🇷